 The bill amends the Revised Code's prohibition against "voyeurism" to clarify that the prohibitions described in the offense of voyeurism that refer to conduct involving the photographing of another also apply to conduct involving the videotaping, filming, or other recording of another.
-Thus, under existing law, as amended by the bill, a person may commit the offense of voyeurism in the following five ways (R.C.
+Thus, under the bill, a person may commit the offense of voyeurism in the following five ways (R.C.
 2907.08) (changes made by the bill are italicized):